mematron/Arminta/README.md

 ### Kill Ineffective Registry

-When ARMINTA repeatedly targets a process with `kill_top_proc` or `kill_extension_renderers` without observing any reward improvement, that process name is added to the **Kill Ineffective** registry and de-prioritized as a kill target.
+When ARMINTA repeatedly targets a process with `kill_top_proc` or `kill_extension_renderers` without observing any reward improvement, that process name is added to the **Kill Ineffective** registry and deprioritized as a kill target.
 The registry surfaces on the live dashboard as a warning panel and persists across sessions via the state pickle.

 ---

 ### Idle Maintenance Pass

 Every 500 steps (~20 minutes at current step rate), when CPU utilization is below 25% and PSI pressure is low, ARMINTA runs a proactive maintenance pass independent of the reactive discovery loop.
-This isn't triggered by stress — it fires during genuine calm.
+This is not triggered by stress.
+It fires during genuine calm.

 The pass runs a fixed sequence: `sync` to flush dirty buffers, `compact_memory` to reduce kernel page fragmentation, a socket inventory via `ss -s`, and an interface health snapshot.
 All four actions run through the normal causal graph path, so every maintenance run builds graph edges even when the discovery loop has nothing to propose.
 Results are logged with `[MAINT]` prefix.